 Rather than telling us why Grace is gone, the song shows us what it feels like to live in the aftermath.

-You can find more of our Dave Matthews Band coverage here.
+Explore more of our Dave Matthews Band coverage here.

 The 2AM Aftermath